joernwell/large-jsonb-demo/Readme.md

 - **Random JSON Generation**: Generates JSON data with 20 attributes, including strings, numeric values, booleans, and nested JSON objects.
 A JSON is approximately 170kByte in size.
 - **Batch Processing**: Enables bulk storage of JSON data in user-defined batches.
-- **Curl with adjustable parameters**: Call with curl.
+- **Curl with adjustable parameters**: Call with `curl`.
 The number of entries and the bulk size can be passed as parameters.

 ## Getting Started